bkoelman/Futoshiki/DESIGN.md

   - [ ] review components and extract non-UI logic into separate classes
   - [x] switch to TypeScript strict mode
 - [ ] option to track elapsed time
-- [ ] helptext: game rules and strategies
+- [ ] add menu option to show game rules and strategies
 - [ ] cleanup README.md
 - [ ] consider to use "prettier" code-formatter
 - [ ] optimize performance